opnfv/armband/docs/build-instruction.rst

 The audience of this document is assumed to have good knowledge in network and Unix/Linux administration.

+Due to early docker and nodejs support on AArch64, we will still use an x86_64 Fuel Master to build and deploy an AArch64 target pool, as well as an x86_64 build machine for building the OPNFV ISO.

 Requirements
 ============

 Minimum Hardware Requirements
 -----------------------------

-- ~30 GB available disc
+- ~50 GB available disc

 - 4 GB RAM

 Minimum Software Requirements
 -----------------------------

-The build host should run Ubuntu 14.04 operating system.
+The build host should run Ubuntu 14.04 (x86_64) operating system.

 On the host, the following packages must be installed: